bhavyaEE/RISCV-CPU/README.md

 - We began the project by **planning the tasks**, this included understanding the objectives of the task as a team as well as creating and delegating tasks.
 - Once the tasks had been delegated, **machine code** which would implement the f1 light switch was created and checked by other member of the team.
 - After the machine code was created we delegated the tasks of **implementing the machine code**, adding new architecture which is needed for the machine code, based on the pre-built blocks in Lab 4.
-This included planning the additions to the cpu, implementing the changes and then begugging any issues.
+This included planning the additions to the cpu, implementing the changes and then debugging any issues.
 - Next, we **implemented the reference code**, this involed adding a load byte and store byte instruction and testing the reference code against our cpu.
-- Finally, we piplined the RISC-V cpu and tested our final design.
+- Finally, we pipelined the RISC-V cpu and tested our final design.

 ## Planning